Check Your FICO® Score For Free

 Only open credit accounts that you actually need, and try not to open too many accounts too fast.

-Since monitoring your FICO® Score is an important aspect of your overall financial health, we believe you should have easy, instant, free access.
+Since understanding your FICO® Score is an important aspect of your overall financial health, we believe you should have easy, instant, free access.

 At SF Fire Credit Union, our members, and their financial needs, come first.